Gennady Golovkin next move almost finalized, spring return on the cards

 “What’s in GGG’s best interest is the main focus.
 Nobody or no Organization will determine who GGG will fight.

 “When he decides the direction, he will decide whom he fights.

 “Once GGG does decide and issues a press release, that will have a definitive answer,” he added.

 WBN believes Golovkin is lining up a May return.
 But any notion of a challenge against soon-to-be DAZN stablemate Demetrius Andrade would depend on the champion gaining special dispensation from WBO President Paco Valcarcel.

 This makes Golovkin v Andrade improbable to secure.
-While there are few other big names to be considered at 160.
+At the same time, there are few other big names to be considered at 160.

 A brief move up to 168 to face Callum Smith was thought to be a real option.
 But as things stand, staying at middleweight makes more sense.

-Rematching David Lemieux is something that could be looked at before Golovkin meets the winner of Canelo v Danny Jacobs in September.
+Rematching David Lemieux could be looked at before Golovkin meets the winner of Canelo v Danny Jacobs in September.